Whisker17/JoplinNotes/ab4df35d6cb54ae0ae8c75d2c368fa4b.md

 # 讨论

 - We are preparing a longer response for comparisons of Zeitgeist to other prediction markets.
 The gist of it is that Zeitgeist builds on the ground that Augur broke in decentralized prediction markets, namely by building out new primitives for prediction markets and ways to trade them.
-We also are focusing on how prediction markets can be a cornerstone in our on-chain governance mechansim by using Futarchy.
+We also are focusing on how prediction markets can be a cornerstone in our on-chain governance mechanism by using Futarchy.
 - Zeitgeist is taking a different approach from polkamarkets afaik, we are building an ecosystem and hub for application based on prediction markets.
 This includes our own application and front-end but also an SDK for others to use zeitgeist as a tech stack.
 - Polkamarkets is not building a parachain I thought, but rather a single application being deployed to a parachain.
 Zeitgeist could potentially support thousands of polkamarket-like applications on its base layer parachain.